 Inventory is valued at the lower of cost and net realisable value.
 Cost is determined primarily using the "weighted average" method.
+The cost of cocoa ingredient products is computed using a formula in which cocoa bean purchase prices and selling prices of cocoa ingredient products are the key determinants.
 Market price is generally the merchandise's selling price quoted from the market of similar items.
 The management estimates the net realisable value of inventories based on assessment of receipt of committed sales prices and provide for excess and obsolete inventories based on historical usage, estimated future demand and related pricing.
 In determining excess quantities, the management considers recent sales activities, related margin and market positioning of its products.
 However, factors beyond its control, such as demand levels and pricing competition, could change from period to period.
-Such factors may require the Group to reduce the value of its inventories.
-The carrying amount of the Group's inventories as at 31 December 2016 was approximately US\$95,795,000 (2015: US\$91,021,000).
+In addition, as the global cocoa market continues to be challenging amidst volatility in prices of cocoa beans and cocoa ingredient products, such factors may require the Group to reduce the value of its inventories.
+The carrying amount of the Group's inventories as at 31 December 2017 was approximately US\$83,216,000 (2016: US\$95,795,000).

-3. Critical accounting judgements and key sources of estimation uncertainty (Continued)

-3.2 Key sources of estimation uncertainty (Continued)

-(iii) Impairment of investments in subsidiaries
+- 3. Critical accounting judgements and key sources of estimation uncertainty (Continued) - 3.2 Key sources of estimation uncertainty (Continued) - (iii) Impairment of investments in subsidiaries

-At the end of each financial year, an assessment is made on whether there is objective evidence that the investments in subsidiaries are impaired.
-The management's assessment is based on the estimation of the value-in-use of the cash-generating unit by forecasting the expected future cash flows for a period up to 5 years and projections to terminal year, taking into consideration factors such as projected revenue growth, gross margin, operating expenses and using a suitable discount rate in order to calculate the present value of those cash flows.
-The Company's carrying amount of investments in subsidiaries as at 31 December 2016 was US\$66,177,000 (2015: US\$66,177,000).
+At the end of each financial year, an assessment is made on whether there are indications of impairment that the investments in subsidiaries are impaired.
+The management's assessment is based on the estimation of the value-in-use of the cash-generating unit by forecasting the expected future cash flows for a period up to 5 years and projections to terminal year, taking into consideration factors such as future market conditions, projected revenue growth, gross profit margin, operating expenses and using a suitable discount rate in order to calculate the present value of those cash flows.
+The Company's carrying amount of investments in subsidiaries as at 31 December 2017 was US\$91,877,000 (2016: US\$66,177,000).